MicrosoftDocs/VBA-Docs/api/Office.CommandBarPopup.Controls.md

 api_name:
 - Office.CommandBarPopup.Controls
 ms.assetid: 0b116a89-f4a8-8043-0c0c-c64eb07a3941
-ms.date: 06/08/2017
+ms.date: 01/04/2019
 ---

 # CommandBarPopup.Controls property (Office)

-Gets a  **CommandBarControls** object that represents all the controls on a pop-up control.
+Gets a **CommandBarControls** object that represents all the controls on a popup control.
 Read-only.

 > [!NOTE]
 > The use of CommandBars in some Microsoft Office applications has been superseded by the new ribbon component of the Microsoft Office Fluent user interface.
 For more information, see [Overview of the Office Fluent ribbon](../library-reference/concepts/overview-of-the-office-fluent-ribbon.md).